Corona as catalyst: Social competition

 Corona as catalyst: Ideological competition

-Since 2006, Freedom House reports a decline of freedom and democracy in the world – that is, of freedom and democracy as we westerners like to see it in the world.
-China plays a major legitimising role in this decline: with its collectivist and paternalistic regime, it defies the ideological bench-mark of the West.
-No matter how much privacy, journalistic independence and political participation is reduced in Chinese society, no western country is willing to pay the price for a hard confrontation.
+Since 2006, Freedom House has reported a decline in freedom and democracy worldwide—that is, freedom and democracy as Westerners understand it.
+China plays a major legitimizing role in this trend.
+With its collectivist and paternalistic regime, it challenges the ideological benchmark of the West.
+No matter how much privacy, journalistic independence, or political participation is curtailed in Chinese society, no Western country is willing to pay the price of a direct confrontation.
 Too costly, too risky.
-Some banks are too big to fail, some countries are too big to franchise.
-A giant like China cannot be reshaped in the image of the West, and under Xi Jinping it has abandoned any hesitation.
-China stresses openly the non-universal nature of western democracy and the West reveals its impotence by remaining silent.
-At the same time, nobody fails to see the failure of the “global democratic revolution” (announced by Bush during the Iraq War of 2003), the non-stop arms supplies from the ‘free world’ to autocratic regimes, and the exposure of western hyper-liberalism during the financial crisis.
-And one group is only too keen to notice it: the authoritarian leaders of this world.
-They eagerly take all this as an approval of their own aspirations.
+Some banks are too big to fail; some countries are too big to franchise.
+A giant like China cannot be reshaped in the West’s image, and under Xi Jinping, it has abandoned any hesitation.
+China openly emphasizes the non-universal nature of Western democracy, and the West exposes its impotence by remaining silent.

 Part 2.
 ‘Glocal’ / Part 3.
 Social / BACK TO BLOGS